Are you struggling to keep your finances afloat? My wife and I have been there! For us, the solution was working through Dave Ramsey’s Baby Steps.

 The emergency fund is a critical component not many families have.
 If your air conditioner breaks or your car is totaled in a hit and run, what would you do?

 If you’re like many folks, you would just borrow money and not think twice about it.
 But those expenses can be huge and even those enticing offers of no interest or payments for x number of days come at a price.
 That price is that we forget about them and then they come knocking for their money sooner or later.

 So we start out in Dave Ramsey’s Baby Steps by getting a small amount of $1,000 in a starter emergency fund.

 This won’t be enough to cover huge expenses, but it gives us a little cushion while we get everything else lined up.

 I dive deep into why and how to build your emergency fund in another post, so check that out for much greater detail.

-Why does Dave give a 3 to 6 month expense range?
+Why does Dave Ramsey give a 3 to 6-month expense range for emergency funds?

 After you’re debt free you’ll go back to your emergency fund and build it up to between 3 and 6 months of your total household expenses.